-Garnett Genuis is Member of Parliament for the Alberta riding of Sherwood Park-Fort Saskatchewan and Opposition Deputy Critic for Human Rights and Religious Freedoms.
+Garnett Genuis is Member of Parliament for the Alberta riding of Sherwood Park-Fort Saskatchewan and the Deputy Shadow Minister of Foreign Affairs in the Official Opposition.
+He previously served as Deputy Critic of Human Rights and Religious Freedom.

 Garnett grew up in Strathcona County and got involved in his community at a young age.
 He volunteered regularly with various organizations, including a local care centre, and began writing a column for the Sherwood Park News at 15 years old.
 During this time he also developed an interest in human rights issues around the world, influenced by his maternal grandmother, a Holocaust survivor.
-As the Deputy Critic for Human Rights and Religious Freedom, he has drawn attention to international human rights violations and called for a return to Canada’s historic principle-based foreign policy.
+As the Deputy Shadow Minister of Foreign Affairs, he has drawn attention to international human rights violations and called for a return to Canada’s historic principle-based foreign policy.

 After studying Public Affairs and Policy Management at Carleton University in Ottawa, Garnett earned a master’s degree in Public Policy and Philosophy at the UK’s prestigious London School of Economics.
 Before entering politics himself, he worked as a staffer in the Prime Minister’s Office, a writer and editor at a small online news company, a debate coach at an inner-city school in London, and most recently as the vice president of a public opinion research company.

 In 2011, Garnett married Rebecca Lobo, a family doctor and daughter of Pakistani Goan immigrants to Canada.
-Their two young children seem to be natural politicians, although Rebecca hopes they’ll become doctors.
+Their two young children seem to be natural politicians, although Rebecca hopes they will become doctors.